Meghana-deshagowni-31/flask_todo/README.md

 # 📝 Flask Todo App

-A simple Todo application built using **Flask** and **SQLite** — perfect for learning CRUD operations, templates, and basic backend development.
+A simple, clean Todo application built using **Flask** and **SQLite**.
+This app lets you add, edit, and delete tasks — a perfect beginner project for learning CRUD and backend basics.

 ---